Audiogravity - Linux Hi-Fi Streamer & Audio Service Manager

 Audiogravity

-Audiogravity is a self-hosted management platform for audiophiles running Linux audio stacks (MPD, HQPlayer, Roon, Shairport-Sync, upmpdcli).
-It provides real-time monitoring, service orchestration, interactive audio pipeline visualization, and advanced system tuning — all through a modern, responsive web UI.
+Audiogravity is a self-hosted management platform for audiophiles running Linux audio stacks (MPD, HQPlayer, minimServer, Jplay, Roon, Shairport-Sync, upmpdcli).
+It provides real-time monitoring, service orchestration, interactive audio pipeline visualization, and advanced system tuning — all through a modern, responsive web UI and Portable Web App (PWA).

 Key Features